 Statistics relating to train performances and mileages.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of railways related records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at email@example.com or in person.